Year of entry 2024

 You will be allocated an academic personal tutor to help guide and support you through the course.
 Your relationship with your personal tutor is a very important one.
 You will work in partnership together to maximise your success and ensure you feel you belong as a member of the vibrant academic community here at the School of Dentistry.
 Our online personal development tool will be used to encourage you to engage in reflective learning and action planning.

-Clinical sessions are supervised by highly qualified dental educators and treat patients across the Leeds Dental Hospital and outreach centres across the Yorkshire region.
+Clinical sessions are supervised by highly qualified dental educators and you will treat patients across the Leeds Dental Hospital and outreach centres across the Yorkshire region.
 This will allow you to gain experience of a diverse range of patients and clinical needs which will prepare you well for your future career.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.